-- All hazardous energy sources with electrical, chemical, thermal, pneumatic, hydraulic, and mechanical potential must be locked or secured prior to performing activities. - Individual employee locks must be used to secure energy-isolating devices.
+- All hazardous energy sources with electrical, chemical, thermal, pneumatic, hydraulic, and mechanical potential must be locked or secured prior to performing activities. - Energy control procedures will be reviewed and inspected annually for accuracy. - Employee specific locks and tags must be used to secure energy-isolating devices.
 Keys for individual locks must be kept on the person who applied the lock. - Only the individual employee applying the lock may remove the lock. - Energy control must be verified before working on equipment or processes.
 An attempt to start the equipment or the use of measurement instruments are examples of verification. - All lockout devices are to be removed promptly after work has been completed. - The proper steps to locking out a piece of equipment are: - Step 1: Identify energy sources and shut off energy to the affected equipment.
-(Use normal stopping or running procedures for the machine.) - Step 2: Notify others in particular all affected employees. - Step 3: Shutdown the equipment, using normal stopping procedures for the machine. - O Step 4: Isolate the equipment from the energy source. - O Step 5: Lockout/tagout the equipment by affixing locks and tags to each energy source controlling device. - Step 6: Release any stored energy from capacitor banks, springs, compressed air, steam, hydraulics, etc. - o Step 7: Verify isolation of energy has occurred by trying equipment. - Step 8: Perform servicing. - O Step 9: Release the equipment from lockout/tagout.

-When restarting a piece of equipment steps to be followed are:

-- o Ensure that nonessential items are removed from equipment. - o Ensure that equipment components are intact. - Check area to ensure that all affected employees are safely positioned or removed from the area. - Notify all affected employees and site supervisor before reenergizing the equipment. - Remove lockout/tagout devices. - o Reenergize equipment to ensure safe operation.
+(Use normal stopping or running procedures for the machine.) - Step 2: Notify others in particular all affected employees. - Step 3: Shutdown the equipment, using normal stopping procedures for the machine. - Step 4: Isolate the equipment from the energy source. - Step 5: Lockout/tagout the equipment by affixing locks and tags to each energy source controlling device. - Step 6: Release any stored energy from capacitor banks, springs, compressed air, steam, hydraulics, etc. - Step 7: Verify isolation of energy has occurred by trying equipment. - Step 8: Perform servicing. - Step 9: Release the equipment from lockout/tagout. - When restarting a piece of equipment steps to be followed are: - \circ Ensure that nonessential items are removed from equipment. - Ensure that equipment components are intact. - Check area to ensure that all affected employees are safely positioned or removed from the area. - Notify all affected employees and site supervisor before reenergizing the equipment. - Remove lockout/tagout devices. - Reenergize equipment to ensure safe operation.

-RIGGING EOUIPMENT:
+RIGGING EQUIPMENT: